energietransitie/twomes-backoffice-configuration/README.md

 This setup has to be done with SSH access to the server.
 During these steps, portainer is shorly exposed to the public internet without protection of credentials or IP whitelists.

-1. Log into the server using SSH and run the following commands on your docker host.
+1. Log into the server using SSH and run the following commands on your Docker host.
-1. Create a volume for portainer:
+1. Create volumes for Portainer:
     ```bash
-    docker volume create portainer_bootstrap_data
+    docker volume create portainer_bootstrap_data && \
+    docker volume create portainer_data
     ```
+   This command creates two Docker volumes:
+   - `portainer_bootstrap_data` for the bootstrapping process.
+   - `portainer_data` for persistent data storage for the Portainer application.

-1. Start the container:
+1. Start the temporary Portainer container using the bootstrapping volume:
     ```bash
     docker run -d --rm -p 9443:9443 --name portainer-bootstrap \
     -v /var/run/docker.sock:/var/run/docker.sock \
     -v portainer_bootstrap_data:/data \
     portainer/portainer-ce:latest
     ```
+   This command starts a Portainer container named `portainer-bootstrap` using the `portainer_bootstrap_data` volume for bootstrapping.

-1. Open Portainer in your browser: `https://server-external-ip-address:9443`.
+1. Access the bootstrap Portainer web interface in your browser at `https://server-external-ip-address:9443`.
+Enter a username and password for the initial administrator when prompted.

-1. Add portainer and traefik as a stack by following the steps described [here](#deploying-stacks-with-portainer).
+1. Use these [Portainer stack parameters](portainer/README.md) to deploy a stack for Portainer.

+1. Use these [Traefik stack parameters](traefik/README.md) to deploy a stack for Traefik.

-1. Stop the bootstrapping container:
+1. Stop the bootstrapping container and remove the related volume:
     ```bash
-    docker stop portainer-bootstrap
+    docker stop portainer-bootstrap && \
+    docker volume rm portainer_bootstrap_data
     ```
+   This stops the `portainer-bootstrap` container and removes the `portainer_bootstrap_data` volume used for bootstrapping.

-1. Restart portainer:
+1. Restart Portainer to apply the configurations:
     ```bash
     docker restart portainer
     ```

-1. Portainer is now available at `docker.energietransitiewindesheim.nl`.
+1. Portainer is now available at `portainer.<YOUR_DOMAIN>`, for example, `portainer.energietransitiewindesheim.nl`.

 ### Deploying stacks with Portainer